 Cloud Logging handler to the Python root logger, use the

-# Imports the Google Cloud client library import google.cloud.logging # Instantiates a client client = google.cloud.logging.Client() # Connects the logger to the root logging handler; by default this captures # all logs at INFO level and higher client.setup_logging()
+# Imports the Cloud Logging client library import google.cloud.logging # Instantiates a client client = google.cloud.logging.Client() # Retrieves a Cloud Logging handler based on the environment # you're running in and integrates the handler with the # Python logging module.
+By default this captures all logs # at INFO level and higher client.get_default_handler() client.setup_logging()

 Using the Python root logger